Anatomy & Physiology Immune #18

 Test Taking Tip

-Consider each nursing task and ask yourself, “Does this require sterile or clean technique to keep the patient safe?”
+Consider each nursing task and ask yourself, “Does this require sterile or clean technique to keep the client safe?”
 The choice that requires clean technique is the correct answer for this question.